pearlanyanwu/intro-to-web-development/README.md

 4. Upload an image of their own.
 (User must be logged in to do this.)
 5. Comment on a post.
 (User must be logged in to do this.)

-* Note: The size of this file is too large to be displayed in the desired format.
+* NOTE: The size of this file is too large to be displayed in the desired format.
 If you would like to watch this 10-minute demo, you may need to click "View raw", allow the file to download onto your device and then double-click it from your downloads folder.